SFC-Sarge/LinqLanguageEditor2022/Walkthrough Create Language Editor.md

 Community.VisualStudio.Toolkit](https://github.com/VsixCommunity/Community.VisualStudio.Toolkit) installed

-This walkthrough example, when completed, will allow you to select a LINQ query line or Method in your C\# Project files, click a button in the `LINQ Query Tool Window` and the selected LINQ query will be compiled and the results of the LINQ Query will be displayed in the Custom LINQ Editor opened in either a Preview Tab or not.
+This walkthrough example, when completed, will allow you to select a LINQ query line or Method in your CSharp Project files, click a button in the `LINQ Query Tool Window` and the selected LINQ query will be compiled and the results of the LINQ Query will be displayed in the Custom LINQ Editor Window, opened in either a Preview Tab or not.
 Using the following code, you have the option where to display the temporary LINQ Query.
-The advantage of using the `VS.Documents.OpenInPreviewTabAsync` method, is that it is automatically removes the previous LINQ Query each time you select and test a LINQ query.
+The advantage of using the `VS.Documents.OpenInPreviewTabAsync` method, is that it is automatically removes the previous compile LINQ Query Windows tab each time you select and test a LINQ query.
 Keeping your Visual Studio document tab space cleaner.